Skip to content

 B --> C[Verification<br/>Extra-high compute]

-Planning — extra-high compute.
-Map the problem space: requirements, approach, risks.
-Errors here propagate through every subsequent step.
+Planning gets extra-high compute.
+Map the problem space: requirements, approach, and risks.
+Errors here propagate through every later step.

-Execution — high compute.
-Follow the plan: writing code, running commands.
+Execution gets high compute.
+Follow the plan: write code and run commands.
 Reduced compute handles mechanical steps while lowering per-step cost.

-Verification — extra-high compute.
-Check output against requirements, run tests.
+Verification gets extra-high compute.
+Check output against requirements and run tests.
 A missed failure produces false completion.

-The OPENDEV paper implements the sandwich architecturally through two modes (Bui, 2026 §2.2.2):
+The OPENDEV paper builds the sandwich into the architecture through two modes (Bui, 2026 §2.2.2):

-Mode switching triggers via explicit command (/plan) or planning-intent heuristics.
-This maps to the sandwich: Plan Mode (extra-high compute) → Normal Mode execution (high) → verification (extra-high).
+Mode switching triggers via an explicit command (/plan) or planning-intent heuristics.
+This maps to the sandwich: plan mode (extra-high compute) to normal-mode execution (high) to verification (extra-high).

-An optional thinking phase adds a separate inference call using a dedicated Thinking model before action selection (Bui, 2026 §2.2.6) — amplifying any phase where deeper reasoning is needed.
+An optional thinking phase adds a separate inference call using a dedicated Thinking model before action selection (Bui, 2026 §2.2.6).
+It amplifies any phase that needs deeper reasoning.

 Extended thinking allocates a dedicated reasoning budget before the model generates its response — distinct from the think tool, which reasons mid-stream between tool calls.

-In Claude Code, including "ultrathink" in a skill's content enables extended thinking, allocating maximum thinking tokens for that skill.
+In Claude Code, adding "ultrathink" to a skill's content turns on extended thinking, which allocates maximum thinking tokens for that skill.

-A community analysis positions maximum-thinking on a balanced model as an alternative to model tier upgrades.
-Exhausting the thinking budget on a cheaper model costs less than switching tiers — a tradeoff worth evaluating before moving to a higher-cost tier for reasoning-heavy tasks.
+A community analysis treats maximum thinking on a balanced model as an alternative to model-tier upgrades.
+Exhausting the thinking budget on a cheaper model costs less than switching tiers.
+Evaluate this tradeoff before you move to a higher-cost tier for reasoning-heavy tasks.

 This stacks with other techniques:

-1. Extended thinking — maximum reasoning tokens via trigger keyword
+• Extended thinking — maximum reasoning tokens via a trigger keyword

-• Claude Code skills: include "ultrathink" in SKILL.md content to enable extended thinking
+• Claude Code skills: include "ultrathink" in SKILL.md content to turn on extended thinking

-• Claude API: set the thinking budget parameter per call — high for planning/verification, standard for execution
+• Claude API: set the thinking budget parameter per call — high for planning and verification, standard for execution

 • Any tool with model routing: route planning and verification to a capable model, execution to a cheaper one

-For tools without per-call configuration, approximate through prompt structure: deep reasoning guidance in planning prompts, less in execution.
+For tools without per-call configuration, approximate through prompt structure: more reasoning guidance in planning prompts, less in execution.

-Different phases impose structurally different cognitive demands (Bui, 2026 §2.2.5): planning requires exploring the possibility space and accounting for requirements, edge cases, and risks — errors here propagate downstream; execution follows a decided plan and is largely mechanical; verification must compare output against requirements precisely, where a missed failure produces false completion.
-Applying uniform maximum compute to execution wastes budget on mechanical steps and — as the LangChain benchmark showed — causes timeouts that degrade completion rates.
+Different phases make structurally different cognitive demands (Bui, 2026 §2.2.5).
+Planning explores the possibility space and accounts for requirements, edge cases, and risks; errors here propagate downstream.
+Execution follows a decided plan and is largely mechanical.
+Verification compares output against requirements precisely, where a missed failure produces false completion.
+Uniform maximum compute on execution wastes budget on mechanical steps.
+As the LangChain benchmark showed, it also causes timeouts that lower completion rates.
 Concentrating compute where ambiguity is highest balances cost against quality.

 The sandwich pays off when: